 My favourite puzzles

-I could go on for hours about all the different types of puzzle but instead I will share my favourite puzzles with you.
+I could go on for hours about all the different types of puzzle but instead I will share some of our favourite puzzles with you.

 For a great present Orchard Toys do a lovely Giant Town Puzzle.